Encounter splashing waterfalls and intense jungles

 Naturally, when you think of Jamaica, you think of magnificent beaches and Rastafarian culture.
 You might also think of bobbing along the Rio Grande on a traditional bamboo raft, trying the world’s best coffee in the Blue Mountains or spotting dolphins during a boat trip on Jamaica’s South Coast.
 You might even imagine swimming in the crystal-clear waters of the Blue Lagoon.
 But one thing you might not have guessed you would find during your Jamaica travel adventure are the locals with their contagious laid-back mentalities, friendliness, delicious cooking and characteristic music.
 They will give you a Jamaica travel experience you’ll never forget.

-Share your travel wishes with Karin and she will send you a tailormade proposal
+Share your travel wishes with Ellen and she will send you a tailormade proposal

 A Jamaica travel experience

-Share your travel wishes with Karin and she will send you a tailor-made proposal
+Share your travel wishes with Ellen and she will send you a tailor-made proposal

 Know Before you Go

 Residents of the US, UK, Canada, Australia and New Zealand do not need a visa for travel to Jamaica of up to 90 days.
 For other countries, check visa requirements here.

 Your passport must be valid for at least six months after returning from Jamaica.

 If you are travelling from or through the United States, and are not a US national or resident, you will need to obtain an ESTA (Electronic System for Travel Authorization), ideally at least 72 hours prior to departure.
 ESTA has replaced the paper form that used to be filled in prior to landing in the US.
 The authorization costs $ 14 USD and needs to be paid by credit card.
 Canadian nationals are exempt and do not need an ESTA.

 It is your own responsibility to ensure that you are in possession of valid and correct travel documentation.